focardi/PasswordCrackingTraining/README.md

 # Automated Training of Password Cracking Tools

-This repository collects data and scripts of the paper "Automated Training of Password Cracking Tools".
+This repository collects data and scripts of the paper:

+Di Campi, A.M., Focardi, R., Luccio, F.L.
+(2022).
+The Revenge of Password Crackers: Automated Training of Password Cracking Tools.
+ESORICS 2022 [[DOI](https://doi.org/10.1007/978-3-031-17146-8_16)]

 ## Mask attacks